 - Be a US citizen or hold a valid US immigration VISA that permits employment in the United States.
-The UNC Department of Radiation Oncology does not provide sponsorship for any type of immigration VISA.
+Please note that per UNC Health Care policy, applicants who require a Visa to work in the United States must have a J-1 Visa.
+H1-B Visas are not sponsored.

 - Successfully complete all United States Medical Licensing Examination (USMLE) requirements or, if a foreign medical graduate, all Educational Commission for Foreign Medical Graduates (ECFMG) requirements.